How to Get Married at the Capitol in Madison, Wisconsin

 Be sure to inquire early and make reservations!

 I hope this was helpful as you plan to get married at the Madison Capitol!
-Check out more of my favorite tips and tricks for any couples planning to get married in Wisconsin:
+Check out more of my favorite tips for any couples planning to get married in Wisconsin:

 Best Venues for Your Intimate Elopement in Madison, Wisconsin